 2004 The Drool, Colorado

-The AF awarded the Aspen Valley Land Trust (AVLT) funds to establish the conservation value of the Drool.
+The Access Fund awarded the Aspen Valley Land Trust (AVLT) funds to establish the conservation value of the Drool.
 AVLT facilitated the transfer of the property to Pitkin County Open Space.

 2004 Bolton Quarry, Vermont